Alert 360 and Alarm Capital Alliance have joined together creating one of the strongest B2B engines in the security industry. Learn More >>

 If there is a common theme in the tips above, it’s not to wait.
 Don’t postpone the succession planning process in an attempt to avoid these issues.
 The earlier you begin the process of transferring ownership to a successor, the more likely your succession plan will be a success, both emotionally and financially.

 If you have a family-business, we’d love to hear from you – share your successes or help everyone learn from the challenges you’ve faced.
 What has worked for you?
 What have you found difficult to manage?
-Send your thoughts to [email protected].
+Send your thoughts to info@alert360.com.